CloudLabs-MOC/mslearn-fabric/Instructions/Labs/05-dataflows-gen2-v2.md

       ![](./Images/p2t4p1(1).png)

-      > **Note:** If this option is grayed out, you may already have a data destination set.
+      > **Note:** If this option is greyed out, you may already have a data destination set.
 Check the data destination at the bottom of the Query settings pane on the right side of the Power Query editor.
 If a destination is already set, you can change it using the gear.

 2. In the **Connect to data destination** dialog box, keep all the values as default and click **Next**.